kcivey/dc-ocf/README.md

 to scraping or much of anything else, and I haven't had time to work it out.

-Go to https://efiling.ocf.dc.gov/ContributionExpenditure and select "Principle Campaign Committee" and "Contributions", click "Date" and enter "01/01/2016" in "From Date", then click "Search".
+Go to [Contribution and Expenditure Search](https://efiling.ocf.dc.gov/ContributionExpenditure) and select "Principle Campaign Committee" and "Contributions", click "Date" and enter "01/01/2016" in "From Date", then click "Search".